Babies in Mixed-Age Classes - Some Basic Q's and A's

 A: We have found in our lab schools that the introduction of sound play and games at an early age supports vocal development by increasing the frequency and variety of vocal expression.
 Parents and other primary caregivers can encourage their babies' singing voices as much as they do their early efforts at speech by responding to their child's vocal sound play.
 Understanding the developmental importance - for both music and language - of a baby's so-called "babble" makes it possible to perceive it in a different way, to value it, and to want to encourage it for its own sake.

-Q: What can teachers do to encourage parents to play musically with their babies at home?
+Q: What can I do to learn more about how to play musically at home?

 A: In addition to listening to the music (on CD or app) and watching the video in the Books section of your app, you might share your baby's home music behaviors with your teacher and classmates to get more insight: When do you listen to the Music Together recordings?
 Does she have favorite songs?
 How do you know they are favorites?
 How do the older siblings interact with the baby when the music is on?
 What kinds of vocal play have you tried with your baby?